 Special arrangements will apply for students unable to enrol via the web (e.g. students in remote locations who do not have access to the internet).

 It is your responsibility to ensure that topic prerequisites have been met.
 You can check the prerequisites for any topic via the university's topic information page.
-You will be able to enrol in a topic you do not meet the prerequisite for if you are currently enrolled in the prerequisite topic, however, if you subsequently fail the prerequisite topic, you need to amend your enrolment or obtain approval for a waiver to avoid cancellation of your enrolment.
+You will be able to enrol in a topic you do not meet the prerequisite for if you are currently enrolled in the prerequisite topic, however, if you subsequently fail the prerequisite topic, you need to amend your enrolment or obtain approval for a waiver to avoid cancellation of your enrolment in that topic.

-Contact Enrolment Services for more information on enrolling after the last day to enrol and special arrangements for students unable to enrol via the web, phone (08) 8201 3950 or 1300 360 351 (local call fee within Australia).
+Contact Enrolment Services for more information on enrolling after the last day to enrol and special arrangements for students unable to enrol via the web, phone 1300 354 633 (local call fee within Australia).

 Research higher degree candidates should contact their relevant Faculty Administrative Officer for information on how amend their enrolment.